Concord, California: Geography

-According to the United States Census Bureau, the city has a total area of 30.5 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 30.5 sqmi, all land.

 The focal point of downtown Concord is Todos Santos Plaza, which encompasses an entire city block and is known for its farmers market, free summer concerts, and large number of surrounding restaurants.
 Much of the area immediately around downtown has recently been redeveloped, with new high-density apartment and condominium projects to take advantage of the proximity to public transportation and to the area surrounding the park.
 Despite this, some crime and homelessness remain issues in the downtown area.

 Concord is bordered on the west by Pleasant Hill and the unincorporated community of Pacheco, on the south by Walnut Creek, on the southeast by Clayton, on the northeast by Pittsburg and the unincorporated community of Bay Point, and on the north by the unincorporated community of Clyde.
 Although it shares no border with Concord, Martinez (the county seat) is located almost immediately adjacent to Concord on the northwest.
 The North Concord BART station is also known as Martinez BART.